syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Conversion.md

 2. Added from Installed Location - Refer the assemblies from the Syncfusion Installed locations.
 4. Click the Convert button to convert it into a Syncfusion Project.

 5. The required Syncfusion Reference Assemblies, Scripts and CSS are included in the MVC Project.
-Refer the following screenshots for more information.
+Refer to the following screenshots for more information.

 ![](Convert-into-Syncfusion-MVC-project_images/ProjectConversion_img9.jpeg)